 Teachers who teach with passion yield enormous results that help maintain high-quality student learning.
 Their commitment and dedication to teaching are incomparable.

-2. We need teachers who are altruistic.
+2. Great teachers are altruistic.

 Altruism in teaching means highly motivated acts of concern for the students.